CS 70

 • Either single objects or arrays.

-• Successively doubling data-structure capacity is a better way to handle growth than fixed-size capacity bumps.
+• Successively doubling is a good way to handle growing arrays.

 • What things we need to be careful about when growing objects.